gcv-framework/gcv-vacuum-energy/README.md

 **GR-exact, radiatively stable approach to the cosmological constant (vacuum energy) problem.**

-This repository provides a high-level entry point to the **Gauged Constant Vacuum-Mode (GCV)** framework: a GR-exact, radiatively stable approach to the cosmological constant problem with a modular late-time/UV research record.
+This repository provides a high-level entry point to the **Gauged Constant Vacuum-Mode (GCV)** framework: a GR-exact, radiatively stable approach to the cosmological constant problem with a modular late-time / UV research record.

 The central idea is that the cosmological constant can be interpreted as a **flux-fixed integration constant** in the local Einstein equations rather than as a locally renormalized vacuum-energy parameter.
 Strictly spacetime-constant vacuum contributions are isolated into a global constant mode, while local cosmology remains exactly Einstein gravity once `Λ_eff` is fixed by late-time geometry.

 ---

-## Programme synthesis (entry point)
+# Programme synthesis (entry point)

-### The Cosmological Constant Problem in Gauged Constant Vacuum-Mode Cosmology (GCV)
+## The Cosmological Constant Problem in Gauged Constant Vacuum-Mode Cosmology (GCV)

 Radiative stability, observed-value localization of residual `Λ_eff`, and positive-Λ realization via a four-step route.